 The de Warenne checks are proudly borne aloft here at a parade

 and notably, have been adopted as its insignia by the Surrey Virtual School, an education coordination body operated by Surrey County Council.

 The design has also been taken up by the county team competing in the recently developed sport of “footgolf”

 The county team is seen here with their county flag

-in 1906, which included a yellow and blue chequered border in reference to the De Warenne earls of Surrey.
+which included a yellow and blue chequered border in reference to the De Warenne earls of Surrey.
 Local football team, Wimbledon FC, adopted a modified version of the civic arms for its own badge

 which featured a distinct blue and yellow checked border; the team also played in blue with a yellow trim

 In consequence of this the club’s supporters frequently wave chequered yellow and blue flags